 For the crumble topping, you'll need sugar, brown sugar, cinnamon, nutmeg, all-purpose flour and cold butter.
 Garner suggests using fresh nutmeg, but she was quick to admit that she relies on the ground spice you can buy in a bottle.
 "I have never used the [fresh grated nutmeg]," Pat says in the video.
 (And honestly, that's okay.
 Just know that if a recipe explicitly calls for fresh grated nutmeg, you may want to sprinkle in a tad more of the jarred kind to compensate.)

 Garner also said that she tends to "cut the sugar way down" when she's baking, which you could definitely do with a recipe like this one.
 With two cups of blueberries in the buckle and well over a cup of sugar between the crumble and the cake, you won't miss it.
 Try trimming back the amount of granulated sugar in the crumb topping for a dessert with a little less sweetness.
-We love this Wild Blueberry Buckle that stays away from being overly sweet.

 For the buttery buckle, you'll need flour, baking powder, baking soda, salt, cardamom, unsalted butter, sugar, eggs, vanilla extract, lemon zest, sour cream and blueberries.
 Pat suggests adding some chopped pecans to the mix if you're a nut lover, which sounds pretty delicious to us.
 They'd even be a great addition to the crumble topping!